ryunp/d2qol/readme.md

 Quickly reducing shrines into vessels
 ![Reducing shrines into vessel](media/d2qol_shrines.gif)

-### Settings Not Saving & Hotkey Errors
-This happens when a new version modifies the config file layout.
-If certain settings aren't saving, let it recreate the default config file by deleting *d2qol.json* while the utility is NOT running.
-For now, unfortunately, this means resetting your configurations.

-### Non-English Windows
-Non-English Windows have been reported to produce '**Error: Nonexistent Hotkey**'.
-Possible workaround is installing AutoHotKey and running *src/d2qol.ahk* until further revelations.
-(Needs to be tested!)

 ### Bugs & Feedback
 Tested under English version of Windows 7, 8, 10.
 If you leave an issue report please include OS version, error messages, config data, and specific changes before the error occurred.